Lukas3674/rust-bitmask-enum/README.md

 // Returns `true` if the bitmask does not contain any values. const fn is_none(&self) -> bool;

+// Returns a bitmask that contains all flags. const fn full() -> Self;

+// Returns `true` if the bitmask contains all flags.
+//
+// This will fail if any unused bit is set,
+// consider using `.truncate()` first. const fn is_full(&self) -> bool;

+// Returns a bitmask that only has bits corresponding to flags const fn truncate(&self) -> Self;

 // Returns `true` if `self` intersects with any value in `other`,
 // or if `other` does not contain any values.